DIY nightstand in light oak

 Once the drawers are installed, it’s time to add the face frames.
 Be sure to have it evenly spaced on all sides of the opening.
 Glue and nail the face frame to the drawer.

-Step 9: Sand it down.
+Step #9: Sand it Down

-Step 10: Seal or paint it.
+Step #10: Seal or Paint

-Because I wanted to leave it natural, I did a natural stain combo that I do on basically everything I leave natural.
 First, make sure you always use wood conditioner on anything you will be staining.
-This is like a primer for stain, and it provides a smooth surface for the stain to sit on and provides an even coverage.
-My favorite stain combination is 40% Early American, 20% Whitewash and 40% Weathered gray stain.
-Once that is dry I seal it with Polycrylic in ultra-flat.
+This is like a primer for stain, and it provides a smooth surface for the stain to sit on and even coverage.
+My favorite stain combination is 40% Early American, 20% White Wash, and 40% Weathered Gray stain.
+Once that is dry, I seal it with Polycrylic in ultra-flat.

-Step 11: Add hardware:
+Step #11: Add Hardware

 Decide on what hardware you want and install it according to the instructions.
+These drawer pulls are similar to what I chose!

-Step 12: Customize the Drawers:
+Step #12: Customize the Drawers

 I got this cane webbing to put in the center of the frame.

-When using this you need to soak it for 15-20 minutes to loosen the fibers.
+When using this, you need to soak it for 15-20 minutes to loosen the fibers.
 Then, I stained it to match the colors of the dresser.

 After it was dry, I nailed it to the front of the drawer and then put the frame around it.
-I absolutely love the look of this, and it gave it just the texture it needed!
+I love the look of this, and it gave it just the texture it needed!

-And now you really do have a beautifully custom nightstand that YOU MADE BY YOURSELF!!
+And now you really do have a beautifully custom nightstand that YOU MADE BY YOURSELF!
 Will it be perfect?
-Absolutely not, you are not a mass manufacturer, a robot or a machine.
+Absolutely not—you are not a mass manufacturer, a robot, or a machine.
 But that is what makes these kinds of projects the best.
 It is perfectly imperfect!
 Now, go celebrate your hard work!
 You deserve it!

-Follow along for more DIY’s and fun at…
+Follow along for more DIYs and fun at…

 Similar Posts